myrrlyn/oeuvre/conversations-artifacts-2.md

   IFW and I had some previous in– and out– of-character spats about the dynamics between Malacath and Peryite, of whom IFW is a huge fan.
 This *may* have spurred some of my writing choices.
-I also tried to keep Spellbreaker close to the character it had in Volume I. Unfortunately, I’m no longer sure that the original text of Volume I exists.
-If I can find a copy, I will host it here for archival purposes.
+I also tried to keep Spellbreaker close to the character it had in [Volume I](//reddit.com/r/teslore/comments/2snddy).

   I don’t think there was ever a Volume III, either, which leaves this piece standing awkwardly on its own.
 Fitting, since it’s about Malacath.